- Simultaneous connections 5

-The client is very similar on all the above platforms, they are all easy to use and connection speeds are almost identical.
+Overall the apps are very similar on all platforms, are easy to use and provide similar connection speeds across the board.

 TunnelBear also has a browser extension that is free to download and can be used with either Chrome or Opera (but not Firefox).
 The browser extension is a nice addition, but remember that it is a proxy service as opposed to a full VPN service (it only proxies data within the browser).
 The browser extension is multi-platform (works with Linux, Chrome OS, OS X, and Windows).